BJTMastermind/pyMCdyes/README.md

-# pyMCdyes
+# pyMCdyes 2.0 [Under Development]
 <i>Explore 4 million+ leather dye recipes for Minecraft: Java Edition - Instantly!</i><hr>

-**pyMCdyes** is an interactive python script for exploring just slightly more than 4 million pre-calculated dye color recipes for dyeing leather armor in Minecraft: Java Edition.
+**pyMCdyes 2.0** is an interactive python script for exploring just slightly more than 4 million pre-calculated dye color recipes for dyeing leather armor in Minecraft: Java Edition.
 For more information about why I believe this to be 99.99999%+ of the possible colors you can reach, please visit: https://bjtmastermind.github.io/pyMCdyes

 ## How to Use
 Assuming you have python 3.9.x (haven't tested it with older 3.x versions), download the script and the associated .zip file and place them in the same directory.